The missing radial velocities of Gaia: a catalogue of Bayesian estimates for DR3: DR3 Model

 \section{DR3 Model}

 This section describes the construction of a new model trained on the data from \emph{Gaia} DR3.
 The subsections describe in turn the 6D training data and pre-processing (Sec.~\ref{S:DR3Model:Data}), the BNN implementation (Sec.~\ref{S:DR3Model:BNN}), the training procedure (Sec.~\ref{S:DR3Model:Training}), and the post-training generation of prediction distributions (Sec.~\ref{S:DR3Model:Predictions}).
+Overall, training the model consumed around 5000 GPU hours.